davide-dona/probabilistic-suffix-prediction/README.md

 python -m pipelines.preprocess -c config/<dataset>.yaml
 ```

-This writes the out-of-time train/val/test splits to `data/<dataset>/processed/{train,val,test}.csv`, the vocabularies and normalization statistics used to encode and decode traces to `data/<dataset>/codec/dataset.json`, and the declarative model discovered from the train split to `data/<dataset>/declare/model.decl`.
+The out-of-time splits as well as the fitted codec and the declarative model are written to `data/<dataset>/`.

 > [!WARNING]
 > Training and generation read these outputs and will stop with an error naming what's missing if the dataset hasn't been preprocessed yet.